 Sample Headlines:

-We are empowering you to take control of your online presence and help employers put a face to your name.
-Elevate your EagleExchange and LinkedIn profiles with a visit to the Career Center Photo Booth on the first floor of the Career Center.
+A professional headshot personalizes your online presence and helps employers put a face to your name.
+Visit the Career Center Photo Booth on the first floor of the Career Center to take yours for free.

 Additional sections